srappel/GeodexTools.pyt/README.md

 ![image](https://github.com/user-attachments/assets/b9591292-9133-4861-a91f-1f82f8641499)

 GeodexTools.pyt is a Python Toolbox for ArcGIS Pro for working with the Geodex database--a polygon dataset stored in an Enterprise Geodatabase (SQL Server) on UWM's ArcGIS Server.
-The toolbox includes tools for loading Geodex data into ArcGIS and exporting it to GeoJSON format in the OpenIndexMaps specification.
+The toolbox includes tools for loading Geodex data into ArcGIS and exporting it to GeoJSON format in the [OpenIndexMaps](https://openindexmaps.org/) 1.0 specification.

 ## Features